Optimal Transport for Machine Learners: Measures

 \paragraph{General measures}

-We consider Borel measures $\al \in \Mm(\X)$ on a metric space $(\Xx,d)$, i.e. one can compute $\al(A)$ for any Borel set $A$ (which can be obtained by applying countable union, countable intersection, and relative complement to open sets).
-The measure should be finite, i.e. have a finite value on compact sets.
-A Dirac measure $\de_x$ is then defined as $\de_x(A)=1$ is $x \in A$ and $0$ otherwise, and this extends by linearity for discrete measures of the form~\eqref{eq-discr-meas} as \eq{ \al(A) = \sum_{x_i \in A} \a_i } We denote $\Mm_+(\X)$ the subset of all positive measures on $\X$, i.e. $\al(A) \geq 0$ (and $\al(\X)<+\infty$ for the measure to be finite).
-The set of probability measures is denoted $\Mm_+^1(\X)$, which means that any $\al \in \Mm_+^1(\X)$ is positive, and that $\al(\X)=1$.
+We consider Borel measures $\al \in \Mm(\X)$ on a metric space $(\Xx,d)$, meaning that $\al(A)$ is defined for every Borel set $A$ (obtained from open sets by countable unions, countable intersections and complements).
+Unless otherwise stated, the measures are finite.
+A Dirac measure $\de_x$ is then defined as $\de_x(A)=1$ if $x \in A$ and $0$ otherwise, and this extends by linearity for discrete measures of the form~\eqref{eq-discr-meas} as \eq{ \al(A) = \sum_{x_i \in A} \a_i } We denote $\Mm_+(\X)$ the subset of all positive measures on $\X$, i.e. $\al(A) \geq 0$ (and $\al(\X)<+\infty$ for the measure to be finite).
+The set of probability measures is denoted $\Mm_+^1(\X)$, which means that any $\al \in \Mm_+^1(\X)$ is positive, and that $\al(\X)=1$. \paragraph{Polish metric spaces.} Many measure-theoretic statements used later require a mild regularity assumption on the underlying space.
+The point is not to restrict applications, since Euclidean spaces, complete separable manifolds and separable Hilbert spaces are covered, but to exclude pathological measurable spaces where disintegration, tightness or weak convergence can fail to behave properly. \begin{defn}[Polish metric space] A metric space $(\X,d)$ is Polish if it is complete and separable: every Cauchy sequence converges in $\X$, and $\X$ contains a countable dense subset.
+More generally, a topological space is called Polish if its topology can be induced by some complete separable metric. \end{defn} Polish spaces are the natural ambient category for probability measures.
+Borel probability measures on them are regular, tightness gives compactness criteria, regular conditional probabilities and disintegrations exist under standard assumptions, and Wasserstein spaces remain Polish; see Proposition~\ref{prop-wasserstein-space-polish}. \begin{defn}[Support of a measure] The support $\supp(\al)$ of a Borel measure $\al$ on a metric space $\Xx$ is the smallest closed set of full $\al$-mass.
+Equivalently, $x\in\supp(\al)$ if every open ball centered at $x$ has positive $\al$-mass. \end{defn}